ibm-cloud-docs/openwhisk/binding_services.md

     </tr>
     <tr>
     <td><code>ACTION_NAME</code></td>
-    <td>The name of the action that you want to bind the service to.</td>
+    <td>The name of the Action or Package that you want to bind the service to.</td>
     </tr>
     <tr>
     <td>--instance <code>instance_name</code></td>